CarpentryConnect/carpentryconnect.org/in-person.markdown

 As an organiser, you can then go by popular vote and slot the top three session selections in your program.

-Less popular sessions / themes from your community engagement exercise ablove need not go to waste - please reach out to [community@carpentries.org](mailto:community@carpentries.org) or [fill this form](https://docs.google.com/forms/d/e/1FAIpQLSen9_axxQ3_0FN5HjL7cyot9RzTdIGpOU16Wr1eatZblsfU7w/viewform) requesting for these to be slotted as hour-long **Themed Discussion Sessions** (online Carpentries community calls where global Carpentries community members are invited to participate).
+Less popular sessions / themes from your community engagement exercise above need not go to waste - please reach out to [community@carpentries.org](mailto:community@carpentries.org) or [fill this form](https://docs.google.com/forms/d/e/1FAIpQLSen9_axxQ3_0FN5HjL7cyot9RzTdIGpOU16Wr1eatZblsfU7w/viewform) requesting for these to be slotted as hour-long **Themed Discussion Sessions** (online Carpentries community calls where global Carpentries community members are invited to participate).
 These themed discussion sessions provide varied perspectives on different themes, and are usually recorded and uploaded to [The Carpentries YouTube channel](https://www.youtube.com/thecarpentries).

 ### Check Carpentries Channels for Ideas
 - Does your regional / local Carpentries community have its own mailing list on TopicBox or a dedicated Slack channel on The Carpentries Slack where different things are discussed regularly?